 WHAT YOUR BATTERY CAN (AND CAN’T) DO FOR YOU

-HCI’s backup batteries for telephone allow you to continue to use your home voice services during a power outage.
+HCI’s backup batteries for the telephone allow you to continue to use your home voice services during a power outage.
 Without a backup battery or alternate backup source such as a generator, customers will not be able to make any calls, including emergency calls to 911.
 The only way to maintain the ability to use your phone is by using some form of backup power.

 A backup battery does not provide power to any services other than voice.
 Home security systems, medical monitoring devices and other equipment will not run on a home phone backup battery.